paddydoyle/ipam-lite/README.md

       -r, --resolve         look up hostnames on the fly, intead of reading entries from a dumped file; ignore 'dns_file' in this case
+      -m, --mismatches      report any DNS forward/reverse mismatches and return an error if any are found

 ## Examples